Cooling system circulation guide

 What are the symptoms of a failing water pump?

-Common symptoms include overheating, coolant leaks, whining noises, poor heater performance and unstable temperature readings.
+Common symptoms include overheating, coolant leaks near the pump, whining or grinding noises, poor heater performance, coolant bubbling and unstable temperature readings.

 Can a bad water pump cause overheating?